department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/loan-types/cash-out-loan.md

 ### Am I eligible for a VA-backed cash-out refinance loan?

-You may be able to get a VA-backed cash-out refinance loan if you meet all of the requirements listed below.
+You may be eligible for this type of loan if you meet all of the requirements listed below.

 **All of these must be true.
 You:**